Skip to footer content

 docker ps -a

-This means the same columns as docker ps but includes stopped or exited containers or all created containers.
-The command is handy for managing stopped containers or troubleshooting issues in containers that have crashed or even exited unintelligible.
+This command returns the same columns as docker ps but includes stopped or exited containers, or all created containers.
+This command is handy for managing stopped containers or troubleshooting issues in containers that have crashed or exited.

 Docker Container List (How It Works For Developers): Figure 4 - Output for the command 'docker ps -a'